WorldHistoricalGazetteer/whgazetteer/docs/contributing_dev.md

 #### Front end

 _Mapping_.
 There are six maps in the WHG app.
-Most have been converted from Leaflet to MapLibre for faster rendering of large datasets, but a couple remain to be converted.
+Most have been converted from Leaflet to MapLibre.js for faster rendering of large datasets, but a few remain to be converted.
 Symbology is inconsistent between the maps, and many aspects of their appearance and functionality can be improved.
 Several new features have been mentioned or are on the drawing board.
 This work is almost 100% javascript, with ajax calls to internal APIs.

 _Styling_.
 We are open to refreshing the appearance of the app.

 _Localization and internationalization_.
 WHG data and user base is global (visitors from 107 countries), but the site is entirely in English.
 WHG place records include name variants in many languages, but this variety is not explicit in the interface.

-####Elasticsearch
+#### Elasticsearch

 WHG maintains three indexes:
 - a "union index" where data contributions are linked by user actions;